 An uptime percentage for the previous 90 days will appear under the colored bars.

-Users will be able to select which component they want to see uptime history for (from the list of components that you've made "uptime-enabled") and see the uptime percentage of previous months.
+Users select which component they want to see uptime history for (from the list of components that you've made "uptime-enabled") and see the uptime percentage of previous months.

-The rules used to determine the color that a bar is for a given day or the uptime percentage is for a period stems from the amount of minutes that the given component is in the Major Outage or Partial Outage state.
-This means that if you have incidents but don't put components in to one of these states, nothing will appear on a component's timeline.
+The rules used to determine the color that a bar is for a given day or the uptime percentage is for a period stems from the number of minutes that the given component is in the major outage or partial outage state.
+This means that if you have incidents but don't put components into one of these states, nothing will appear on a component's timeline.

-As the amount of downtime for a day increases, the color goes from Green -> Yellow -> Orange -> Red (as defined in the custom colors section set from Your page > Customize page and emails > Colors)
+As the amount of downtime for a day increases, the color goes from green -> yellow -> orange -> red (as defined in the custom colors section set from Your page > Customize page and emails > Colors)

 The calculation for the uptime percentage of a given period uses similar logic used to determine the color of a given day.